 Please note that not every operating system from Apple supports every iCloud service.
 In the same way, not every version of macOS is capable of locking every iCloud service.
 The services listed by TinkerTool System on the pane Cloud Protection are the only ones that can be blocked in the current situation.

+You can unlock a service any time later by removing the respective check marks.
 The new setting will be sent to macOS immediately.
 However, depending on the current system state and the background tasks executed by iCloud at the moment, a setting might take effect after some delay only.

 To ensure that a changed setting has indeed taken effect, it is recommended to wait a short time and then to restart the computer.